 The bow thruster is electrically driven and controlled by a joystick on the helm.
-Service access for the bow thruster is gained by removing the bottom center drawer under the forward berth.
-The main breaker and battery are located under the forward berth.
+Service access for the bow thruster is achieved by removing the forward cabin hatch under the bow berth cushion.
+The bow thruster is powered by its own battery.
+This battery is located below the aft hatch under the bow berth cushion.
 Operate in short bursts of a few seconds to preserve battery life.
 Refer to the bow thruster manual for more information, maintenance and warranty information.